Lai Chi Kok

 Lai Chi Kok is a neighbourhood in Kowloon, Hong Kong, east of Kwai Chung and west of Cheung Sha Wan.
 Mei Foo Sun Chuen is the largest housing estate in the area and also the largest in Hong Kong with 99 blocks.
 Administratively, it belongs to Sham Shui Po District.

 History

+Xin an county gazette (新安縣志), published in AD 1819, did not have any description of Lai chi kok, therefore, we did not have detail information of earlier history of the region.